AlessandroCorradini/MongoDB-University/M001 - MongoDB Basics/README.md

 <br/>

-## Certificate of Completition
+## Certificate of Completion

-You can see the [Certificate of Completition](https://github.com/AlessandroCorradini/Certificates/blob/master/MongoDB%20University%20-%20M001%20MongoDB%20Basics.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.
+You can see the [Certificate of Completion](https://github.com/AlessandroCorradini/Certificates/blob/master/MongoDB%20University%20-%20M001%20MongoDB%20Basics.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.

 ### ⚠️ Disclaimer ⚠️